2021 Nigerien coup attempt: Events

 According to Cyril Payen of France 24, "heavy weapon fire was heard for half an hour in the area of the presidential palace.
 But the Presidential Guard repelled this attack and the situation seems to have come under control", and the noise of the fighting woke up locals around 3am (local time).
 The majority of the perpetrators were arrested by the government but some, including the leader of the coup Sani Saley Gourouza, are still at large.

 Reactions

 Nigerian President Muhammadu Buhari described the act as "naive and old-fashioned".
 The President of the African Union and the Economic Community of West African States condemned the attempted coup, a sentiment which was also echoed by other African countries, including Chad and Algeria.

+Aftermath

+The democratic transition went as planned, the swearing-in of the new president Mohamed Bazoum occurring two days after the attempted coup.
+However, he was ousted in the 2023 Nigerien coup d'état by members of the presidential guard and the military led by Abdourahamane Tchiani, who ironically led the presidential guard in defeating the 2021 coup.